EfficientQA : a RoBERTa Based Phrase-Indexed Question-Answering System: Model

 Only a limited amount of all possible spans are potential answers to any question.
 Thus, we reduce the set of candidates by training a Question-Agnostic Answer Candidates Extraction model (figure \ref{agnostic_base}).
 Formally, the context $C$ is mapped to the set of candidates $\{A_1, ..., A_k\}$ thanks to a function $f$.

-To do so, a \textit{Roberta Base} \cite{liu2019roberta} model is finetuned taking the context as input and supervised by the answers provided in the SQuAD dataset.
-To extract the candidates, we use a beam search algorithm : the $s$ most likely candidate starts are first extracted thanks to a dense layer, then, their embeddings are concatenated to each context word embeddings and fed into another dense layer to extract the $e$ most likely candidate ends associated to each start position as shown in figure \ref{agnostic}.
+To do so, a \textit{Roberta Base} \cite{liu2019roberta} model is finetuned, taking the context as input and supervised by the answers provided in the SQuAD dataset.
+We use a beam search algorithm to extract the candidates: the $s$ most likely candidate starts are first extracted thanks to a dense layer.
+Then, their embeddings are concatenated to each context word embeddings and fed into another dense layer to extract the $e$ most likely candidate ends associated to each start position as shown in figure \ref{agnostic}.
 Thus, we end up processing $s \times e$ answer candidates.
 Ablation studies, developed in further sections, show that feeding the start position embeddings when extracting the end positions results gives better answer candidates.